 Specific sites are targeted to support waterbird and woodland bird breeding events.
 Birds play an important role in the riverine environment, controlling pest insects and helping pollination.
 Bird watching and bushwalking support tourism in local communities.

 During dry times, water for the environment is used strategically to provide refuge sites for key plant and animal species ensuring their survival in the longer term.

 Environmental flows help to recharge ground water systems.
 Rivers and wetlands also cool the land around them.
 They help to slow fast-flowing flood waters and filter the water running through them.
 Flows spread out onto the floodplain, depositing sediments which in turn enrich the soil and increase productivity for agriculture.

-Who decides where the water is used?
+Where the water is used

 We consult stakeholders including community groups, local landholders, scientists, Aboriginal organisations and government agencies to decide where and when environmental water is used.
 They form part of an environment water advisory group which meets regularly to discuss upcoming events, any issues or concerns, event outcomes and future opportunities.

 In consultation with this advisory group, we develop annual and longer term watering plans that consider water availability, climatic conditions, scientific research, ecological outcomes and stakeholder perspectives.

 We also work closely with other government agencies including the Murray–Darling Basin Authority, Department of Primary Industries Water, Local Land Services and the Commonwealth Environmental Water Office to deliver water to rivers, creeks and wetlands.

 - manages the delivery of water for the environment in New South Wales